dynamsoft-docs/barcode-reader-docs-js/programming/javascript/samples-demos/helloworld-reactjs.md

 >   this.elRef.current.appendChild(scanner.getUIElement());
 >   ```
 >
-> * To release resources timely, the `BarcodeScanner` instance is destroyed with the component in the callback `componentWillUnmount`.
 > * The component should never update (check the code for `shouldComponentUpdate()`) so that events bound to the UI stay valid.

 ### Edit the HelloWorld component